Sunday 9th June 2019

 Grimsthorpe ‘Castle’ has a fascinating history going back to the 12th Century.
 Much of the building dates to the Tudor times, but the current building facade was designed by Sir John Vanbrugh.
 The property also has gardens and parkland to visit, and, a delightful tea shop in the Georgian coach house.

 We have been given permission to enter the Grimsthorpe Estate via a gate at Little Bytham that is usually locked and not available to the General Public.
-We will then drive a couple of miles through the park to arrive and park in front of the Castle.
+We will then drive nearly 5 miles through the park to arrive and park in front of the Castle.
 Another perfect “photo opportunity”!

 Coffee and biscuits will be available in the Tea Shop area.
 You are welcome to tour the house (at you own cost), visit the gardens and walk in the park.